 \begin{mainthm} Let $H$ be an involutory Hopf algebra with nonzero two-sided integral $\mu$ and nonzero two-sided cointegral $e$ such that $\mu(e) =1$.
 Then for an (unoriented) framed link $L$ embedded in $S^3$, \end{mainthm}

-\begin{proof} As above, choose a diagram for $L$ in trace closure such that the blackboard framing agrees with the endowed framing.
+\begin{proof} As above, choose a diagram for $L$ in braid closure such that the blackboard framing agrees with the endowed framing.
 On each component of $L$, pick a base point which is neither a crossing nor an extremum, and orient $L$ so that all strands of the braid are directed downward.
-The trace-like function we chose $e\otimes \mu$ is antipode-invariant which means this choice is arbitrary, but will be convenient.

 We now embed $L$ on a Heegaard surface for $S^3$ in the following way.
 Embed the link in $S^2$ and to each crossing, stabilize as in \ref{fig:resolvingcrossings}.
 The result is a Heegaard-Link diagram for the pair $(S^3,L)$ where the blackboard framing of $L$ matches the endowed framing.
-See figure \ref{fig:resolvingcrossings}.
+See Figure \ref{fig:resolvingcrossings}.